• R Cookbook 2nd Edition

 There is a special consideration when you are installing on Linux or Unix.
 You can install the package either in the systemwide library or in your personal library.
 Packages in the systemwide library are available to everyone; packages in your personal library are (normally) used only by you.
 So a popular, well-tested package would likely go in the systemwide library, whereas an obscure or untested package would go into your personal library.

-install.
+By default, install.packages assumes you are performing a systemwide install.
 If you do not have sufficient user permissions to install in the systemwide library location, R will ask if you would like to install the package in a user library.
 The default that R suggests is typically a good choice.
-However, if you would like to control the path for your library location, you can use the lib=
+However, if you would like to control the path for your library location, you can use the lib= argument of the install.packages function:

 Or you can change your default CRAN server as described in Recipe 3.12, “Setting or Changing a Default CRAN Mirror”.